From harmonics to frequencies

 “SACRED” FREQUENCIES – 432 Hz…

-With the destruction of harmony by the equal tempered scale, we thought we'd hit rock bottom.
+With the destruction of harmony by the equal tempered scale, we thought we'd hit rock bottom of music.
 But no.

 Now we're promised the wonders of tuning our instruments to a specific frequency.